 The bill CS/HB 301 amends section 768.28 of the Florida Statutes to increase the statutory limits on liability for tort claims against the state and its agencies.
-It establishes new liability limits based on the date the cause of action accrues: $200,000 for single claims and $300,000 for multiple claims for those accruing before October 1, 2025; $500,000 and $1 million for claims between October 1, 2025, and October 1, 2030; and $600,000 and $1.1 million for claims accruing on or after October 1, 2030.
-The bill also allows state subdivisions to settle claims exceeding these limits without legislative action and prohibits insurance policies from conditioning payment on the enactment of a claim bill.
-Additionally, it reduces the timeframe for presenting claims from three years to 18 months and establishes a two-year limit for negligence claims and a four-year limit for other unspecified actions.
+The new caps are set at $200,000 for claims accruing before October 1, 2025, $500,000 for those between October 1, 2025, and October 1, 2030, and $600,000 for claims accruing after October 1, 2030.
+It also allows state subdivisions to settle claims exceeding these limits without legislative action and prohibits insurance policies from conditioning benefits on the enactment of a claim bill.
+Additionally, the bill reduces the timeframe for presenting claims from three years to 18 months and establishes that the limitations in effect at the time the claim accrues will apply.

 H 301 c1: 944.713